 culminating experience required of full-time second year Drexel MPH students

 and MD/MPH students.
-Students spend approximately 12 hours per week gaining public
+Students spend approximately 400 hours throughout the academic year gaining public

 The completion of a CBMP project and accompanying master’s paper are

 required as part of the Drexel MPH degree.
 Students must complete and defend a

 master’s paper based on their CBMP experience, and present a poster session to

 faculty, peers and their community preceptor.
 Some students go on to publish

 their results, or gain employment at the host agency where they may become